Advice and Tips

 During this meeting the employer explains the background for the meeting and their evaluation of the current situation.
 The employee is then given the opportunity to explain their situation, including any “social” factors that their employer doesn’t know about.
 For instance, they might be a single parent, be ill or dealing with other issues so that losing their job would place them in a very difficult situation.

 If you’re called into a meeting (also called a § 15-1 meeting), you can contact your company union representative or Tekna’s legal department to get information about important points you should remember and/or bring up while in this meeting.
+Tekna recommends that you do not attend such a meeting alone, and union representatives are there to assist you if you wish.
+You can also bring another person you trust.

 You might also be offered a severance package, a so-called ‘termination agreement’, without having had any meeting.
 You’re not entitled to receive this package if your termination is legitimate, but sometimes an employer will use it in an attempt to get out first any employees who volunteer to quit.
 Contact our legal department for advice about what you should do if you’re offered a severance package.